 Working with Serve Legal, bookmakers have improved their age verification audit pass rate every year for the last ten years, passing 89% of age check audits in 2019 - the highest average pass rate of any gambling retailer.
 Bookmakers are working extremely hard to prevent underage gambling and we’re here to support that effort across the entire gambling industry.

 Serve Legal carries out independent auditing of betting shops, racetracks, adult gaming centres, bingo halls and AWPs on licensed premises.

-To find out more about how Serve Legal can help and support your gambling business, get in touch at www.servelegal.co.uk or contact email@example.com or 07483 031707.
+To find out more about the how Serve Legal can help and support your business, contact: Jenni Garratt, Sales & Client Manager for Serve Legal on 07483002146 or by email to firstname.lastname@example.org